 In a Nutshell: Agile vs Waterfall

-As you can see, both Agile and Waterfall are two exceptional schools of thought.
+As you can see, both Agile and Waterfall software development are two exceptional schools of thought.
 Both cater to a unique palate of requirements, priorities, and project features.
 In several cases, project requirements and conditions mean the schools are mostly mutually exclusive to one another.

 Project Size Decides Method